gyorilab/adeft/doc/index.rst

 Welcome to deft's documentation!
 ================================

-Deft is a utility for disambiguating acronyms and other abbreviations for genes in biological texts.
-It is based on a reimplementation of the `Acromine <http://www.chokkan.org/research/acromine/>`_ system developed by the `NaCTeM <http://www.nactem.ac.uk/index.php>`_ at the University of Manchester.
+Deft is a utility for building models to disambiguate acronyms and other abbreviations of biological terms in the scientific literature.
+It makes use of an implementation of the
+`Acromine <http://www.chokkan.org/research/acromine/>`_ algorithm developed by the `NaCTeM <http://www.nactem.ac.uk/index.php>`_ at the University of Manchester to identify possible longform expansions for shortforms based on their text context.
-It makes use of pattern matching and machine learning to disambiguate abbreviations based on text context.
+It allows users to build disambiguation models to disambiguate shortforms based on their text context.
+A growing number of pretrained disambiguation models are publically available to download through Deft.

 .. toctree::
    :maxdepth: 3